 Pearls & Pitfalls

 Symptoms and Signs of Acute Bronchitis

-Symptoms are a nonproductive or mildly productive cough accompanied or preceded by URI symptoms, usually by > 5 days.
-Subjective dyspnea results from chest pain or tightness with breathing, not from hypoxia.
+Symptoms are a nonproductive or mildly productive cough accompanied or preceded by URI symptoms.
+Typical symptom duration before presentation is about 5 days or more.
+Subjective dyspnea results from chest pain caused by musculoskeletal discomfort due to coughing or chest tightness related to bronchospasm, not from hypoxia.

 On resolution, cough is the last symptom to subside and often takes 2 to 3 weeks or even longer to do so.

 Diagnosis is based on clinical presentation.
 Microbiologic testing is usually unnecessary.
 However, patients with signs or symptoms of COVID-19 should be tested for SARS-CoV-2.
 Diagnostic testing for influenza and pertussis should also be considered if there is high clinical suspicion based on exposure and/or clinical features.